Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 18 Februari 2025 16.25.56 UTC
+- WIB: Selasa, 18 Februari 2025 17.29.13 UTC
-- WITA: Selasa, 18 Februari 2025 17.25.56 UTC
+- WITA: Selasa, 18 Februari 2025 18.29.13 UTC
-- WIT: Selasa, 18 Februari 2025 18.25.56 UTC
+- WIT: Selasa, 18 Februari 2025 19.29.13 UTC

 Kutipan Inspiratif:
-"Take up one idea.
-Make that one idea your life - think of it, dream of it, live on that idea.
-Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
-This is the way to success."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: success
+Kategori: motivational